A moody excerpt from ‘Mood Violet’

-A little update to say that I’ve been beavering away throughout 2024 working on my novel, and I finished the first draft of 88000 words in late November 2024.
+A little update to say that I’ve been beavering away throughout 2024 working on my manuscript, and I finished the first draft of 88000 words in late November 2024.
 It’s a psychological thriller / suspense/ mystery set in a university, current working title/s Violet Blonde or Mood Violet.
-Completed second draft in late December, now doing some further revisions (third draft) before approaching literary agents and publishers.
+Completed some revisions in late December, now doing some further edits before approaching literary agents and publishers.
 I’ve also kept in contact with some of the writers on the Curtis Brown Zoom course I did in late 2023, we catch up monthly to provide feedback on each other’s writing, despite them being based in England and Scotland.
 Who knows what the new year will bring …

 Below is a little test image that I created in photoshop for a bit of fun.
 Now back to the revisions!